The Architecture of Formation

 Character allows people to guide themselves even when external supervision disappears.

-It becomes the internal architecture that supports judgment, reliability, and integrity.
+It becomes the inner architecture that supports judgment, reliability, and integrity.

 Expanding Space: Freedom